Autarkieguide

 ✅ Advantages:

-• Very robust – ideal for permanent installation on vehicle roofs or in fixed systems
+• Very robust – ideal for permanent mounting on vehicle roofs or in fixed systems

 • Resistant to wind, weather and mechanical stress

-• Long-term investment with a long service life
+• Long-term investment with a long lifespan

 Flexible solar modules – lightweight & adaptable